 The Company's strategy continues to focus on clearing the existing contracts traded on The London Metal Exchange.
-In addition, the Company will also seek to clear any new products developed by The London Metal Exchange and diversify its clearing services to existing and prospective members.
+In addition, the Company will also seek to clear any new products developed by The London Metal Exchange and to diversify its clearing services to existing and prospective members and new markets.

-The Company will seek to assist the ultimate parent company, Hong Kong Exchanges and Clearing Limited (HKEx)'s vision to build a leading global multi asset class exchange, and capitalise on new opportunities arising from the further development of China's financial markets.
+The Company will seek to assist the ultimate parent company, Hong Kong Exchanges and Clearing Limited (HKEX)'s vision to build a leading global multi asset class exchange and associated clearing business, and capitalise on new opportunities arising, including those, from the further development of China's financial markets.